an1604/Deceptify/README.md

 2. **Testing and Optimization**: Test the containers across different environments to ensure stability and performance.

 Stay tuned for updates as we continue to make progress on this front!

+We take NO responsibility for the use of this project.
+This code is intended for educational purposes.
+Please DO NOT use this program for malicious purposes.